-This was not the first time he had sat next to someone who had deeply regretted not exploring their nature more deeply.
+This was not the first time he sat next to someone who deeply regretted not exploring their essential nature more deeply.
 At the end of life, nobody regrets not having watched tv more.

-Another time, Dale once was at the bedside of a highly trained and disciplined meditator — someone who spent decades thinking and talking about God.
-And yet, their energetic barriers remained thick and dense that they too deeply struggled as their imminent death was approaching.
+Another time, Dale was at the bedside of a highly trained and disciplined meditator — someone who spent decades thinking and talking about God.
+And yet, their energetic barriers remained thick and dense that they also deeply struggled as their imminent death was approaching.

 From being with so many different dying clients, it’s really clear that spiritual ideas don’t do much good.
-They have to penetrate the core of one’s being.
+Such wisdom has to penetrate the core of one’s being.
 Ultimately it’s about surrender.

 How alive are you willing to be?

 Each of us is at a particular point on our healing path, confronting our next challenge, often without clearly knowing whether attitudes or practices we have been using to facilitate growth in ourselves or in our clients are becoming stale, without knowing which direction we should turn to create meaningful transformation.

 Drawing upon the wisdom of eastern philosophies, western psychology, devotional practices and energy medicine, we will explore together a clear, concise, and usable model of the healing process that can specifically diagnose and identify the next step that is transformational for each of us, even during crisis.
 Short, intensive, guided meditations will be presented in order to create a healing experience rather than an experience that is about healing.